 The flowers have also been linked to the attractiveness of a young woman.
 For Japanese Samurais, soldiers, and gangsters, the blooms are a sign of life’s transitory splendour.
 Cherry blossoms are also a sign of good fortune.

 During the Heian Period (794–1185), Emperor Saga, Japan’s 52nd emperor, established the custom of hanami parties in the Imperial Court in Kyoto, when aristocrats would meet under the trees to admire the beauty of cherry blossoms.
 This practice is carried on in modern Japan when the entire country gathers for a large outdoor event once the cherry blossoms bloom.

 In India, cherry blossom or prunus cerasoides is known as wild Himalayan cherry and sour cherry, also known in Hindi as Padam, pajja, or padmakashtha.
 It is deemed sacred by Hindus in Himachal Pradesh and Uttarakhand and is linked with Vishnu and Shiva.
 The petals are used to create a wreath with wild citrus fruits and placed at the prayer altar during Maha Shivaratri.
 The petals are also utilised as incense.

-Shillong has established the Cherry Blossom Festival from November 25th to 27th to commemorate seasonal blossoming and indulge in leisure.
+Shillong will be celebrating the Cherry Blossom Festival from November 24th to 26th to commemorate seasonal blossoming and indulge in leisure.
 The annual Shillong Cherry Blossom Festival is recognised as one of the state’s most vivid and colourful festivals.